-I’m an assistant professor of Communication Arts & Sciences at Penn State, where I teach courses in archival theory and methods, queer rhetorics and intersectionality, and LGBTQA public address.
-I also serve as an associate director of the Center for Humanities & Information, for which I facilitate a reading group on archives.
+I’m an assistant professor of Communication Arts & Sciences and Women’s, Gender & Sexuality Studies at Penn State, where I teach courses in rhetorical theory, archival theory and methods, and intersectional LGBTQIA rhetorics.
+I also serve as associate director of the Center for Humanities & Information, for which I facilitate a reading group on archives.
 My interdisciplinary scholarship bridges rhetoric, archives and information, and women’s, gender, and sexuality studies.

 Archival research is in process for my second book project, which investigates how the same-sex romantic friendships of women teachers enabled their civic contributions.
-In the first essay drawn from this project, I focus on Caroline F. Putnam, whose relationship with Sallie Holley facilitated their rhetorical work first as abolitionists and later as freedmen’s teachers.
-Published in Advances in the History of Rhetoric, this essay establishes the Holley School (1868-1917) as an important site of African American rhetorical education.
+Early work from this project is published in Advances in the History of Rhetoric, Quarterly Journal of Speech, and Women at Work: Rhetorics of Gender and Labor.

 Also in my scholarship, I explore the rhetorical, informational, and pedagogical dimensions of archives (both brick-and-mortar and digital).
 Links to these and other publications are available here; my full CV is here.